OPC vs LLP Differences in India – Complete Comparison Guide

 Can an LLP be converted into an OPC?

-Which structure is better for small businesses?
+Which business form is preferable for small businesses?

 What are the compliance requirements for an LLP?